I remember many years ago, being about 20 years old, and I was out with a group of girlfriends. None of the men seemed interested in me.

 Men actually just weren’t attracted to us.
 It doesn’t mean we AREN’T attractive; it just means that we didn’t show up that way in the eyes of men.

-I hear women saying to me; ‘but, men are intimidated by beautiful women!!
+I hear women saying to me: ‘but, men are intimidated by beautiful women!!
 It’s true!’

-I say ‘so?’ why not be more approachable then, if we really value relationship and connection and opening to a man?
+I say ‘so?’
+Why not be more approachable then, if we really value relationship and connection and opening to a man?

-I’m well aware that for a strong woman in her 30s who is finding it difficult to find and meet a good man who is not a jerk can feel disillusioned.
+I’m well aware that for a strong woman in her 30s who is finding it difficult to find a good man who is not a jerk, can feel disillusioned.

-‘Men are intimidated by me’.
+“Men are intimidated by me”.

-‘There aren’t enough good men in my town.”
+“There aren’t enough good men in my town.”

 “There’s a shortage of men in my town.”

-No. None of those things are ever true.
-But we have to survive somehow; and to SURVIVE, we have to tell ourselves an internal story that makes us feel good enough.
+Alas, when we are in pain, we have to survive somehow.
+And to SURVIVE, we have to tell ourselves an internal story that makes us feel good enough.